tofugu/wanikani-policies/policies/terms-of-service.md

 ### O. Changes to These Terms

-**Short version:** *We want our users to be informed of important changes to our terms, but some changes aren't that important — we don't want to bother you every time we fix a typo.
+**Short version:** *We want our users to be informed of important changes to our terms, but some changes aren’t that important — we don’t want to bother you every time we fix a typo.
 So while we may modify this Agreement at any time, we will notify users of any changes that affect your rights and give you time to adjust to them.*

 We reserve the right, at our sole discretion, to amend these Terms of Service at any time and will update these Terms of Service in the event of any such amendments.
 We will notify our Users of material changes to this Agreement, such as price changes, at least 30 days prior to the change taking effect by posting a notice on our Website.
 For non-material modifications, your continued use of the Website constitutes agreement to our revisions of these Terms of Service.